-On and off stage, Chicago theatres are full of drama and beauty — especially when you venture off the beaten path.
-The stories of these off-Loop spaces are just as fascinating as the tales they tell on stage, and include a spot known for its association with a notorious gangster to a theatre taking up residence in a church.
+Chicago theatres are full of drama and beauty — both on and off the stage.
+The stories of these historic theatres are just as fascinating as the tales the actors tell on stage, from a spot known for its association with a notorious gangster to a theatre taking up residence in a church.

-Check out the fascinating history behind these six Chicago theatres.
+Check out the fascinating history behind these historic Chicago theatres.

 The Biograph Theater

-Now: Zygmunt Dyrkacz, a Polish immigrant, was inspired by the neighborhood’s history and reopened the Chopin Theatre in 1990.
+Zygmunt Dyrkacz, a Polish immigrant, was inspired by the neighborhood’s history and reopened the Chopin Theatre in 1990.
 The theatre, gradually restored to its original glory, has presented more than 120 of its own productions.
 There’s an emphasis on Eastern and Central European work, in an effort to stay true to the area’s roots.
 The venue’s three stages host more than 500 events each year, ranging from theatre to jazz to classic music, that have attracted more than one million guests.
-1543 W. Division St., Wicker Park

 The Second City